 The 2020 Ford Explorer is the best version yet, and people are already starting to notice just what the new Explorer has to offer.
 Find out for yourself by visiting Rochester Ford for a test drive.

-Outdoor Fun in Rochester, MN
+The Best Spots for Outdoor Fun in Rochester, MN

 Rochester, Minnesota combines the busy city center of a large city with the quiet suburbs and nature walks of the rural towns that surround it on every side.
 That means you don’t have to look far to find ways to have fun in the Great Outdoors when you live in Rochester, or if you’re one of the many visitors who end up in town thanks to the world-famous Mayo Clinic.
 Regardless of why you’re here, there are definitely places to have some outdoor fun.